Religion in Macau: Buddhism

-The Government Information Bureau reports that nearly 80% of the population practices Buddhism.
-Buddhism is the predominant religion in Macau as the cultural and historical backgrounds support or reflects Buddhism.
-Most of the people in Macau hold a great belief towards Buddhism, despite only practicing occasionally.
-Other estimates shows that Buddhism and folk religions together make 92% of the total population.

 Christianity

-Catholic Church
+Catholicism

 Catholicism is a lasting legacy of the Portuguese colonial control of Macau.

-The Catholic Church in Macau is organized through the Diocese of Macau, which follows the Roman (or Latin) Rite.
-This Catholic diocese was established on 23 January 1576 by Pope Gregory XIII, and is currently limited in extent to the territory of the Special Administrative Region (MSAR) of the People's Republic of China.
+The Catholic Church in Macau is organized through the Diocese of Macau of the Latin Church.
+This diocese was established on 23 January 1576 by Pope Gregory XIII, and is currently limited in extent to the territory of the Special Administrative Region (MSAR) of the People's Republic of China.
 Since 2016, Bishop Stephen Lee Bun-sang has been at the head of this diocese.

 Macau became a diocese of the Catholic Church in the sixteenth century, after the arrival of the Portuguese.
 At its foundation, the Diocese of Macau was given a wide jurisdiction over various ecclesiastical territories in the Far East, such as China, Japan, Vietnam and Malaysia (but not the Philippines).
 It became a major training and departure point for Catholic missionaries to different countries in Asia.
 To further strengthen this role, a college was founded in São Paulo in the sixteenth century, the first Western college in Asia for the training of missionaries.
 In the eighteenth century, the Seminary of St. Joseph was also established to train missionaries and priests.

 According to the Pontifical Yearbook 2004, there were about 18,000 practicing Catholics in Macau in that year (representing about 4% of the total population), 24 secular priests, 52 religious priests (members of religious orders), 62 brothers and 183 sisters in the territory.